-The instrument is turned off either by timing out after 10 minutes of inactivity, or by pressing the button again.
+The instrument is turned off either by pressing the button again, or if the instrument is running on the battery, by timing out after 10 minutes of inactivity.

 Upon switching the instrument on the display will first show 'Ini' while it undergoes a self-checking routine.
 When Ini disappears, the instrument is ready for use.